mazlo/lodcc/README.md

 - `--from-db`, uses the database to read and store values for measures.

-   * Pass a list of data set names with `--use-datasets [DATASET [DATASET ...]]`
+   * Pass a list of dataset names with `--use-datasets [DATASET [DATASET ...]]`

 - `--from-file DATASET [--from-file DATASET [...]]`, if a local file should be used.
 More than one file may be given.
-You will need to provide the name of the data set, e.g. `--from-file webisalod --from-file oecd-linked-data`.
+You will need to provide the name of the dataset, e.g. `--from-file webisalod --from-file oecd-linked-data`.

 ##### Results from this step

-Results on the graph-based analysis on the RDF data set, either stored in database or printed to standard out.
+Results on the graph-based analysis on the RDF dataset, either stored in database or printed to standard out.

 ##### Optional parameters